 Ospreys are the only raptor to be found on all continents (except Antarctica) and so are a wonderful global research subject.
 Here in Montana, nearly every public school has an osprey nest within just five miles.
 They are fun to watch while hovering and diving for fish (which they eat nearly exclusively), and they build giant stick nests or use manmade platforms that they return to each year.
 OspreyWatch allows you to monitor local nests for the return of your local Osprey pair and follow their reproductive success.

 Are none one of these opportunities sharpening your pencil?
-Here are two websites that can help you find citizen science projects that are a match for your classroom: Zooniverse and SciStarter.
+Here are two websites that can help you find citizen science projects that are a match for you or your classroom: Zooniverse and SciStarter.
 SciStarter holds more than 3,000 citizen science projects and events.
-Search by subject and location to find exactly what interests you and connects to what you’re teaching.
+Search by subject and location to find exactly what interests you.

-Once you’ve found one (or many) citizen science projects you want your students to work on, you may be wondering how to connect them back to your classroom and the bigger picture.
+If you are a teacher, once you’ve found one (or many) citizen science projects you want to work on with your class, you may be wondering how to connect them back to your classroom and the bigger picture.
 University of California Davis School of Education students, researching citizen science in schools, concluded that, “to contribute to impactful learning, citizen science projects should ensure students take ownership of the data quality, share their findings with broad audiences, and think about complex social-ecological systems.”
 They offer a framework for doing just that.
 And if you’d like a deeper dive into the latest research on citizen science and learning theories, check out the journal, Citizen Science: Theory and Practice.

 We love citizen science at EPI, and not just for our students!
 Check out our video below of EPI staff working on the Wolverine Watchers program for Defenders of Wildlife in Montana.